-After a recent whirlwind visit to Cape Town’s One&Only in celebration of a decade of his namesake restaurant Nobu, Nobu Matsuhisa tells Upscale Living magazine why it’s important to do everything from the heart.
+After a recent whirlwind visit to Cape Town’s One&Only in celebration of a decade of his namesake restaurant Nobu, Chef Nobu Matsuhisa tells Upscale Living magazine why it’s important to do everything from the heart.

 NOBU, CAN YOU RECALL WHEN YOU DEVELOPED A LOVE FOR CUISINE?
 WHAT WERE YOUR FAVORITE FOODS IN YOUR FORMATIVE YEARS?